MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/agent-dashboard.md

 > [!div class="mx-imgBorder"]
 > ![Agent hourly drill down view.](media/OC-Agent-Hourly-Detail-Drill-Down.png "Agent hourly drill down view")

-## Agent presence drill down view
+## Agent presence drill-down view

 The agent presence status drill-down view provides you with an insight into the **Presence status** metrics of an agent.
 This will help understand the presence status of an agent and the duration for which the agent was in that particular status.
+Select **Availability** and then select either **Aggregated view** or **Detailed view** to view the hourly details or the monthly details, respectively.

 :::image type="content" source="media/agent-presence-drill-down.png" alt-text="Agent presence drill down":::